-- 3.1.19 There was also some expansion of housing with the post-war housing estates establishing to the west of Scattergate and piecemeal developments including the Friary Fields site off Battlebarrow.
+- 4.1.18 During the 20th century, changes in the town were largely for amenity and leisure facilities.
+The Sands area developed to service the motor car industry with the establishment of a few garages.
+Also a medical centre is now located on the site of the former tannery and gas works. - 4.1.19 There was also some expansion of housing with the post-war housing estates establishing to the west of Scattergate and piecemeal developments including the Friary Fields site off Battlebarrow (see figure 4).
 Interestingly the first phase of the Scattergate Green housing estate is quite sympathetic in its design by referencing the local vernacular style and replicating the former field strips in its street layout6.
-In recent years housing estates have developed to the east of Bongate and Garth Heads Road (outside of the conservation area). - 3.1.20 Several structures were also built as war memorials.
+In recent years housing estates have developed to the east of Bongate and Garth Heads Road (outside of the conservation area).

+- 4.1.20 Several structures were also built as war memorials.
 The Boer War memorial at the junction of Bongate and Mill Hill was erected in 1902 and the town's main war memorial in St Lawrence's churchyard was unveiled in 1921.

-Appleby Cemetery was laid out in 19107. - 3.1.21 Appleby lost some of its administrative significance when Cumberland and Westmorland were combined to form Cumbria in 1974 and Carlisle became the county town.
+Appleby Cemetery was laid out in 19107. - 4.1.21 Appleby lost some of its administrative significance when Cumberland and Westmorland were combined to form Cumbria in 1974 and Carlisle became the county town.
 Also in the early 1980s passing traffic was rerouted out of Appleby with the opening of the Appleby Bypass section of the A668 ultimately leading to a reduction in passing trade.
 However Appleby remains an important market and commercial centre for the Eden region.